November 2021 – this post has been updated! Check out some new ideas on how to complete this project.

 My theory is, whatever I can do to get kids playing their instruments at home and involving their families is a good thing.
-The parents enjoy hear their kids play, and the students love sharing their music.
+The parents enjoy hearing their kids play, and the kids love sharing their music.
 It’s a win-win!

-Here is a link to the blank program if you would like to try this with your students, just make a copy of the Google Doc and edit as needed.
+Here is a link to the blank program – one version for Thanksgiving, another for Winter Break!
+If you would like to try this with your students, just make a copy of the Google Doc and edit as needed.
 I’ll also include a link to what the Flipgrid topic would look like.
 Be sure to let me know how it goes!